PedestrianDynamics/jupedsim/README.txt

     What is the official page of JuPedSim? www.jupedsim.org and the contact is info at jupedsim.org.
 You will find more information on the working group and other tools and experimental pedestrians data we have been collecting over the years.

-    Where is the official repository ?
+    Where is the official repository?
         JuPedSim is developed at the Forschungszentrum Jülich in Germany and the bleeding edge code is in their intern git repository.
 At the moment only specific tags are pushed to github.

-    Is there a manual ?
+    Is there a manual?
         Of course, the user's guide is found in the downloaded archive.

-    Are the models validated ?
+    Are the models validated?
         We are actually setting up verification and validation tests.
 Some verification tests are included in this version but most of them will be available with the next version.

     How can I contribute to JuPedSim?
         Testing and reporting bugs will be great.
-If you to contribute actively to the code, by implementing new models and/or features, you are welcome to do yo.
-Please contact a mail to info at jupedsim.org so that we can grant you access to the repositories.
+If you to contribute actively to the code, by implementing new models and/or features, you are welcome to do so.